 - The competition director will assist teams in technical aspects of the business plan, but the director will not advise teams on substantive aspects of the plan.
-The Springboard Business Plan Competition Board (director) will not arbitrate any disputes between or among team members.
+The Springboard New Venture Competition Board (director) will not arbitrate any disputes between or among team members.

 - Teams may use any appropriate format for the plan and may use business plan software if they wish.
 However, teams are responsible for ensuring the accuracy and appearance of the plan and should not rely exclusively on a particular template or software for the final written plan.